pixegami/saas-starter/README.md

 * Stripe payment integration.
 * Basic integration tests

 See the individual `README`s in `saas-infrastructure` and `saas-site` for more instructions.
-Check out a live demo at www.saas-starter-stack.com.
+Check out a live demo at [SaaS Starter Stack](https://saas-starter-stack.com/).